Bellevue's trusted implant dentist for over 35 years.

 At Lifetime Smiles Bellevue, we approach bone grafting as a precision-driven process, not a hurdle.
-Dr. Michael Beke brings over a decade of evidence-based care and a Fellowship with the Academy of General Dentistry to every restorative case, ensuring your treatment plan is built on proven protocols and honest expectations.
+Dr. Michael Beke’s AGD Fellowship, advanced training in implantology and aesthetic dentistry, and military background all contribute to a clinical environment where quality is never treated as optional, even on a preparatory procedure like a bone graft.
 Our practice has served the Bellevue community for over 35 years, and the patients who come to us for implant preparation know they are in the hands of a team that takes the long view on oral health.

 Bone grafting addresses this directly by placing new bone material into the deficient area, prompting the body to grow new bone tissue and restore the necessary structure.
 According to a review published in the National Institutes of Health’s research database, advances in bone graft materials and techniques have significantly expanded the range of patients who are viable candidates for implant-supported restorations.
 This means that even patients who were once told implants were not an option may find that grafting opens a viable path forward.